irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     "mux mode", "demux mode", "demultiplexer mode", "bias mux mode", etc.) and to distinguish it from "muxing" as a verb.
 Mostly used internally, not in the interface.
+BFM
+    BICAS Functionality Mode.
+One of the basic modes of BICAS operations:
+    Print version, print identifiction, print version, print help, or process datasets.
+Exactly one of these must apply every time BICAS is run.
 BIAS specification
     Document RPW-SYS-MEB-BIA-SPC-00001-IRF, "RPW Instrument -- BIAS
     Specification".